telecom-se/hpp/lab1/README.md

 > Task : Code the sequential array traversal and measuring the elapsed time for each values of k.
 Plot the results and make a guess on execution time for greater values.
 At each operation make something of `yourArray[i]`, for instance I suggest that you compute the cumulated sum of int in the table (let's ignore `ìnt`overflows as we won't do anything with this value).

+> Task : Do the same thing but traversing the array sequentially from end to start.

 ### random read walk

 We now want to walk `(2^k / 4`) random values from the array (maybe with repetitions). `(2^k / 4)` is the number of `int`'s in the array, so we want to fetch as many `int`from the array while preventing a sequential access.
 At each iteration, you will be choosing the index `i` of the array cell you want to pick from a pseudo random generator bounded in `[0; 2^k / 4 -1])`.
 For such generator, looking on stackoverflow can lead you to [interesting piece of code](http://stackoverflow.com/questions/363681/generating-random-integers-in-a-specific-range).